manrodri/ECS_EXERCISE/README.rst

     - Propose a script to automate the scenario described previously.
 Languages accepted: Bash, Python2.7, PHP, Shell, Ruby, Powershell.

 ::

 Running Script
     $ ./upgradeDB.py $directory-with-sql-scripts $username-for-the-db $db-host $db-name $db-password
 ::
 ::
 Running Tests

+db_setup.py allows creation of two tables to do some manual testing.
+However, manuel insertion of initial values is needed at this stage.
+Instructions to access aws.cloud9 environment will be sent by email.

+The script includes an optional argument --updateVersion that makes easy to set the db version to a previous value.

 Tests can be run by executing run_test.py python file found at /home/ubuntu/ECS_user_case/ECS_EXERCISE or in the src folder if the project is clone from https://github.com/manrodri/ECS_EXERCISE.git